digenaldo/timber-docker-logging-driver/docs/installation/driver.md

-To install the Timber Docker logging plugin on a host:
+1. To install the Timber Docker logging plugin on a host:

 ```bash
 docker plugin install timberio/docker-logging-driver:0.1.0 --alias timber
 ```

-## Usage

-To use the Timber Docker logging driver on a single container, run the container with the following options:
+2. To use the Timber Docker logging driver on a single container, run the container with the following options:

 ```bash
 docker run --log-driver timber \